Jamiat Ulema-e-Islam (F): Madrassas

-Over the years the JUI-S has maintained that it is more committed to enforcing Sharia in the country than the JUI-F faction.
-JUI-S influence is largely restricted to a few districts of Khyber Pakhtunkhwa (KPK), whereas the JUI-F is predominant in the Pashtun areas of Balochistan and KPK.
+Over the years the JUI-S has maintained that it is more committed to enforcing Sharia in the country than the JUI (F) faction.
+JUI-S influence is largely restricted to a few districts of Khyber Pakhtunkhwa (KPK), whereas the JUI (F) is predominant in the Pashtun areas of Balochistan and KPK.

 Both factions of the JUI have a large network of madrassas and mosques that provide the main basis for its religious activism and politics.
 The two JUIs run over 65 percent of all madrassas in Pakistan.
-About 30,000 Afghan students from JUI-controlled madrassas (both JUI-F and JUI-S) in Pakistan joined the Taliban movement in Afghanistan.
+About 30,000 Afghan students from JUI-controlled madrassas (both JUI (F) and JUI-S) in Pakistan joined the Taliban movement in Afghanistan.

-JUI party workers and leaders are mostly products of the madrassa system, although the JUI-F has often fielded candidates from a mainstream educational background.
-Both JUI factions have backed other India-oriented Deobandi militant groups, particularly the Harkat-ul-Mujahideen and its offshoot, the Jaish-e-Mohammad, with JUI madrassas providing recruits for them.
+JUI party workers and leaders are mostly products of the madrassa system, although the JUI (F) has often fielded candidates from a mainstream educational background.
+Both JUI factions have backed other India focused Deobandi militant groups, particularly the Harkat-ul-Mujahideen and its offshoot, the Jaish-e-Mohammad, with JUI madrassas providing recruits for them.
 They are closely associated with the Taliban in Afghanistan.
 The Taliban movement was reportedly started by graduates of JUI seminaries.
 Samiul Haq (of the JUI-S) is the leader of the Darul Uloom Haqqania madrassa in Akora Khattak, from where many of the top leaders of Taliban commanders and leaders graduated.
-In contrast to Maulana Samiul Haq and his JUI-S openly supporting militarism, the JUI-F has a policy of not supporting militant activity and of promoting multi-party electoral politics.
+In contrast to Maulana Samiul Haq and his JUI-S openly supporting militarism, the JUI (F) has a policy of not supporting militant activity and of promoting multi-party electoral politics.

 Peace deals

-The JUI-F has also played a role in brokering peace deals between the military and militants in Pakistan's tribal belt.
-For instance, in 2004, two JUI-F national parliamentarians from South Waziristan arranged a deal (known as the Shakai agreement) with the Pakistani Taliban leadership and in September 2006 the JUI-F helped broker a similar deal in North Waziristan.
+The JUI (F) has also played a role in brokering peace deals between the military and militants in Pakistan's tribal belt.
+For instance, in 2004, two JUI (F) national parliamentarians from South Waziristan arranged a deal (known as the Shakai agreement) with the Pakistani Taliban leadership and in September 2006 the JUI (F) helped broker a similar deal in North Waziristan.
 These deals have been criticized for legitimizing "the status of the local militants as power-brokers".
-JUI-F leader Fazlur Rahman is also reportedly involved in negotiating agreements between the Pakistani Taliban and military and the Afghan Taliban and the US.
-On the political front, the JUI-F has been more successful than the JUI-S. Fazlur Rahman, leader of the JUI-F, was appointed as Chairman of the parliamentary committee on foreign affairs in the second government of Prime Minister Benazir Bhutto (1993–96).
+JUI (F) leader Fazlur Rahman is also reportedly involved in negotiating agreements between the Pakistani Taliban and military and the Afghan Taliban and the US.
+On the political front, the JUI (F) has been more successful than the JUI-S. Fazlur Rahman, leader of the JUI (F), was appointed as chairman of the parliamentary committee on foreign affairs in the second government of Prime Minister Benazir Bhutto (1993–96).